Spinal cord injury

 • Trouble with balance and walking.

-• Trouble breathing after injury.
+• Trouble breathing after the injury.

 • A twisted neck or back.